Ladder Operator Block-Encoding: Block-Encoding

-If $s$ is not a power of two, then the rescaling factor can be reduced to $\lambda_\text{SO} = 2^{\log_2 s} \max_{ij} {|A_{ij}|}$ by replacing the diffusion operator ($D_s$) with the generalized \textit{Uniform State Preparation} (USP) protocol which is discussed in more detail in Appendix \ref{sec:usp}.
-Implementing USP typically requires more nontrivial operations than the diffusion operator, so a trade-off exists between reducing the rescaling factor and reducing the number of operations.
+If $s$ is not a power of two, then the rescaling factor can be reduced to $\lambda_\text{SO} = 2^{\log_2 s} \max_{ij} {|A_{ij}|}$ by replacing the diffusion operator ($D_s$) with the generalized \textit{Uniform State Preparation} (USP) protocol, which is discussed in Appendix \ref{sec:usp}.
+Implementing USP typically requires more nontrivial operations than the diffusion operator, creating a trade-off between reducing the rescaling factor and reducing the number of nontrivial operations.